Sure Dividend

 Competitive Advantages & Recession Performance

-Lancaster’s competitive advantages are mainly in its distributor partnerships with major sellers like Walmart (WMT) and McLane Distributors, as well as its leadership positions in certain categories like croutons, frozen bread products and dressings.
+Lancaster’s competitive advantages are mainly in its distributor partnerships with major sellers like Walmart (WMT) and McLane Distributors and its leadership positions in certain categories like croutons, frozen bread products, and dressings.

 Lancaster built a niche in these categories over the years and while its heavy reliance upon two distributors for one-third of its revenue is a potential risk, it also means the company’s competitors don’t necessarily have the same access to those large customers.
 Indeed, we see Lancaster’s exposure to Walmart as a net positive as Walmart enjoys rising grocery sales.